-The 9-way Sub-D plug is the connector for the serial RS232 interface, 4800 baud or 19200 baud, 1 stop bit, no parity.
+The 9-way Sub-D plug is the connector for the serial RS232 interface, 4800 Baud or 19200 Baud, 1 stop bit, no parity.
 The input to the board is passed to the GPS receiver.
 The output of the board provides data formatted NMEA 0183, Version 2.0.
 There are two types of sentences starting with BLSEC and BLSEQ, see Table 5 and 6.
-A BLSEC sentence is output every second, a BLSEQ sentence is output every time the amplitude exceeds the threshold voltage of the comparators.
+A BLSEC sentence is output every second, a BLSEQ sentence is output every time one of the inputs exceeds the threshold voltages of the comparators.